seamplex/feenox/doc/README.md

 ## Software requirements specifications

-The FeenoX project starts as an offer to an imaginary “request for quotations” that defines [software requirements specifications](srs.md) for a computational tool.
+The FeenoX project starts as an offer to an imaginary “request for quotations” that defines [software requirements specifications](./srs.md) for a computational tool.

 ## Software design specifications

-The “quotation” to the above tender is given in a [software design specifications](sds.md) document that explains the design decisions and features included in FeenoX.
+The “quotation” to the above tender is given in a [software design specifications](./sds.md) document that explains the design decisions and features included in FeenoX.

-## FAQ

-Read the [Frequently Asked Questions](FAQ.md) before asking what has already been answered.

 ## History